mletkin/jemForth/README.md

 The project is a play ground to experiment with a threaded code language and tries to stick to the original concepts (as the linear memory structure).
+Most of the documentation is to be found in the classes JavaDoc.
+Some additional information can be found in the github wiki.

 It's not a production ready Forth implementation.